Slater family (EastEnders)

-The Slater family are a fictional family from the BBC soap opera EastEnders, that have appeared since Episode 1,997, first broadcast in September 2000.
-The family are introduced as a central family unit, originally consisting of father Charlie Slater (Derek Martin), grandmother Mo Harris (Laila Morse), Charlie's daughters, Kat Slater (Jessie Wallace), Lynne Slater (Elaine Lordan), Little Mo Morgan (Kacey Ainsworth) and Zoe Slater (Michelle Ryan), and Lynne's partner Garry Hobbs (Ricky Groves).
-A fifth sister, Belinda Peacock (Leanne Lakey), was introduced a year later.
+The Slater family are a fictional family from the BBC soap opera EastEnders, that have appeared since Episode 1997, first broadcast in September 2000.
+The family are introduced as a central family unit, originally consisting of father Charlie Slater (Derek Martin), grandmother Mo Harris (Laila Morse), Charlie's daughters, Kat Slater (Jessie Wallace), Lynne Slater (Elaine Lordan), Little Mo Morgan (Kacey Ainsworth) and Kat's teenage daughter Zoe Slater (Michelle Ryan), and Lynne's partner Garry Hobbs (Ricky Groves).
+A fifth sister, Belinda Peacock (Leanne Lakey), was introduced one year later.
 The family were the eighth to be introduced in the soap's history, replacing the di Marco family who departed during the previous month.
 The Slaters were created by Tony Jordan and introduced by John Yorke.
 The Slater sisters were cast in an improvisation session.
 In their first years on the show, the family were involved in storylines about child sexual abuse and domestic violence.

-Following multiple cast departures, three new cast members — Lacey Turner (Stacey Slater), Gillian Wright (Jean Slater) and Robert Kazinsky (Sean Slater) — joined the show as an extension of the family.
-Stacey and Jean were used to highlight the topic of bipolar disorder, working with the charity Mind.
-In late 2010, Wallace reprised her role, before Turner left the series.
-The following year, Kat featured in a controversial story which sees her son swapped for a deceased baby.
+Following multiple cast departures, three new cast members – Lacey Turner (Stacey Slater), Gillian Wright (Jean Slater) and Robert Kazinsky (Sean Slater) – joined the show as an extension of the family.
+Stacey and her mother, Jean were used to highlight the topic of bipolar disorder, working with the charity Mind.
+In 2010, Wallace reprised her role and Turner left the series.
+The following year, Kat featured in a controversial story which sees her newborn son swapped for a deceased baby.
 Turner returned in 2014 and the Slater family were later expanded.
 Riley Carter Millington, the first transgender actor to portray a transgender character in a British soap opera, was cast as Stacey's half-brother, Kyle Slater.
-Former Coronation Street actress, Denise Welch, appeared in one episode (see Episode 5276) as Kyle's mother, Alison Slater.
+Former Coronation Street actress, Denise Welch, appeared in one episode as Kyle's mother, Alison Slater.